Fears of a Clown

 "Fears of a Clown" is the fourteenth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 632nd episode of the series overall.
+The episode was directed by Steven Dean Moore and written by Michael Price.
 It aired in the United States on Fox on April 1, 2018.

+In this episode, Bart glues clown masks to the teachers' faces, ruining Krusty's career, so he is sent to be rehabilitated.
+Andy Daly, Jon Lovitz, and Jackie Mason guest starred.
+Musicians Damian Kulash and Tim Nordwind appeared as themselves.
+The episode received mixed reviews.

 Plot

 Principal Skinner tells Groundskeeper Willie that he plans to retire, with Martin discovering the secret and telling the entire school.
 During the final sendoff, Skinner chooses Bart for his final farewell, who attempts to shoot him in the head with a rock.
 However, it is revealed that the retirement was just a ruse so Skinner would finally blow the whistle on Bart after years of being pranked by him.
 Feeling embarrassed and angry, Bart chooses to pull off the ultimate prank to the entire staff by super-gluing the faces of Skinner and staff with plastic Krusty the Clown masks.
 Unfortunately, this causes people around Springfield to become terrified of clowns, and also causes Krusty to lose his comedic edge.

-Lisa then convinces Krusty to turn into a serious actor, and he takes part in a parody play version of Death of a Salesman, called The Salesman's Bad Day, written by Llewellyn Sinclair (his second appearance since "A Streetcar Named Marge"), which Krusty at first cannot do, until Sinclair motivates him, causing Krusty to become a serious actor until his clown self appears in his mind, telling him that he is still a clown and nothing else.
+Lisa then convinces Krusty to turn into a serious actor, and he takes part in a parody play version of Death of a Salesman, called The Salesman's Bad Day, written by Llewellyn Sinclair (his second major appearance since "A Streetcar Named Marge"), which Krusty at first cannot do, until Sinclair motivates him, causing Krusty to become a serious actor until his clown self appears in his mind, telling him that he is still a clown and nothing else.